Bob Rennie: Charitable causes

 In 2012, Rennie made a major contribution to the National Gallery of Canada with his donation of Brian Jungen's 2004 artwork Court.
 Consisting of 210–240 factory sewing tabletops repainted to look like a basketball court, the work has previously never been shown in Canada.
 A further 197 artworks were donated to the National Gallery of Canada in honour of Canada's 150th anniversary.
 The works, by some of the most internationally recognized Canadian artists (Geoffrey Farmer, Rodney Graham, Brian Jungen, Damian Moppett and Ian Wallace) as well as globally acclaimed artist Doris Salcedo, are valued at more than $12 million.

-As well as his extensive work with museums and art-related organizations, Rennie sits on the board for the Streetohome Foundation, a local organization that aims to help ensure the homeless in Vancouver have access to safe, decent, affordable housing and support services.
-The project has raised $26 million to date and resulted in the building of 1000 non-market homes.
+As well as his extensive work with museums and art-related organizations, Rennie has sat on the board for the Streetohome Foundation, a local organization that aims to help ensure the homeless in Vancouver have access to safe, decent, affordable housing and support services.
 Rennie is also a noted supporter of Vancouver General Hospital.
 His past memberships include the University of British Columbia Art Committee, Board of Governors for Emily Carr University and Commissioner of BC Housing Management Commission Board.
 His current memberships include Council for Canadian American Relations (CCAR), BCIT Inspire Campaign Cabinet, British Columbia Centre on Abuse Community Engagement Board, Urban Development Institute (UDI), Peter P. Dhillon Centre for Business Ethics Advisory Board and Mayor's Economic Advisory Committee.